Over 24,000 more Home Care Packages – What does it mean for you?

 The Aged Care system has suffered from neglect and systematic underfunding and light-touch regulation as captured in the Royal Commission’s report Care, Dignity and Respect.
 However a shining light for those who could access it was the introduction of Home Care Packages in 2017 which has supported hundreds of thousands of Australians to remain living at home.

-Home Care Packages provide a coordinated approach to support at home with a funding approach that is flexible and suited to an individual’s needs.
-There are four levels of Home Care Packages with different funding amounts and the level assigned to you is based on your assessed needs:
+Home Care Packages provide a coordinated approach to support at home with funding that is flexible and tailored to an individual’s needs.
+There are four levels of Home Care Packages, each offering a different amount of funding based on the recipient’s care needs:

-Home Care Packages has been transformative for hundreds of thousands of Australians
+Home Care Packages have been transformative for hundreds of thousands of Australians

 The introduction of the Home Care Package program has been the most significant and impactful change to Aged Care in Australia.
 At its best, it has connected older Australians needing support to remain living at home with skilled workers who can not only deliver quality supports but also connect older Australians to community programs that meet their needs and personal preferences.
-For this reason, CareAbout welcomes the additional 9,500 Home Care Packages released in the Budget at a cost of $166.8 million.
+For this reason, CareAbout welcomes the additional 24,100 Home Care Packages released in the Budget.

 Empowering people through collaboration with quality Aged Care providers